iu-parfunc/pldi2014-artifact/README.md

 ### Merge sort results

-Benchmark results for parallel merge sort, described in section 7.3 of the paper, should appear in
+Benchmark results for parallel merge sort in LVish, described in section 7.3 of the paper, should appear in

   * `hs_mergesort_results.txt`
   * `c_mergesort_results.txt`

-for the LVish and Cilk versions, respectively.
+Each of those files will contain three numbers, one per line, which are running times (in seconds) on 1, 2, and 4 cores, respectively.
+`c_mergesort_results.txt` is the results from the version that bottoms out with a library call to a sequential C sort (the version marked as "ParST/C" in Figure 5 of the paper); `hs_mergesort_results.txt` is the pure Haskell "ParST/HSonly" version in the table in Figure 5 of the paper).

 ## LVish documentation